 Tips for Using a Child Safety Seat

 According to the National Highway Traffic Safety Administration, eight out of every 10 child safety seats are not used correctly.
-Keep in mind that achild safety seat must be secured as tightly as possible with the vehicle's safety belt or lower anchor and tethers for children (LATCH) system to ensure protection in a crash or sudden stop.
+Keep in mind that a child safety seat cannot move more than one inch when testing at the belt path left to right or front to back.

 - Thread and anchor all harness straps to the child safety seat before use;

 - Adjust the retainer clip so that it is at armpit level of the child's body;